Controlling Traffic without Tolls: A Non-Monetary Framework for Autonomous Intersections

 \textbf{In this paper}, we model selfish routing via congestion games and introduce a \textit{strategic intersection control} framework as an additional layer on the existing intersection management solutions to delay or advance intersection usages based on route choices.
 This design allows intersection management to actively shape routing decisions, mitigating inefficiencies without monetary payments or infrastructural expansion.
-Our hierarchical architecture separates localized, real-time intersection control from system-wide incentive design for scalability and tractability, addressing general network topologies beyond prior illustrative examples in \cite{ref:Saltan24}.
+Our hierarchical architecture separates localized, real-time intersection control from system-wide incentive design for scalability and tractability, addressing general network topologies beyond prior illustrative examples in \citep{ref:Saltan24}.

 The remainder of the paper is organized as follows.
-In Section \ref{sec:problem}, we introduce the problem formulation and present our analytical framework for modeling traffic networks.
-Section \ref{sec:main} details our main theoretical contributions in characterizing equilibrium flows and formulating the incentive design as a bilevel optimization problem.
-In Section \ref{sec:examples}, we provide illustrative examples and validate our framework through experimental analysis in high-fidelity traffic simulators.
+In Section \ref{sec:problem}, we introduce our new scalable and non-monetary intersection control framework.
+Section \ref{sec:main} formulates a bilevel optimization problem based on equilibrium flow characterization.
+In Section \ref{sec:examples}, we experimentally analyze and validate our framework through high-fidelity traffic simulations.
 Section \ref{sec:conclusion} concludes the paper and outlines potential directions for future research.
 Appendices \ref{app:potential} and \ref{app:existence} include the technical proofs and Appendix \ref{app:sumo-details} describes the experimental setup.